einrob/ALF/alf.md

 - Color/Gradient segmentation
 - Polynomal fitting
 - Lane tracking
-- Visualization (mostly provided by the course)
+- Visualization

+Large parts of the code are provided by the udacity course section to this project of the Self Driving Car Nanodegree Program.https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013

 ### Library import and helper functions